Skip to main content

 (e) Hearing impaired, valid for teaching learners ages three through twenty-one and in grades prekindergarten through twelve.

-(g) (f) Primary intervention specialist resident educator license, valid for teaching mild/moderate/intensive educational needs in grades prekindergarten through five and for providing service coordination.
+(f) Primary intervention specialist resident educator license, valid for teaching mild/moderate/intensive educational needs in grades prekindergarten through five and for providing service coordination.
 A minimum of twelve cumulative semester hours in the teaching of reading as described in section 3319.24 of the Revised Code are required for the primary resident educator intervention specialist license, except for a primary intervention specialist resident educator license issued pursuant to paragraph (B) or paragraph (C) of this rule and section 3319.227 of the Revised Code.

-(7) Dual licensed intervention specialist resident educator license, valid for teaching in the areas designated in paragraphs (D)(7)(a) through (D)(7)(d) of this rule.
+(8) Dual licensed intervention specialist resident educator license, valid for teaching in the areas designated in paragraphs (D)(7)(a) to (D)(7)(d) of this rule.
 Licenses are to be issued under this paragraph to individuals who have successfully completed a dual licensure program approved by the Chancellor of the Ohio department of higher education.
 A dual licensure program includes preparation leading to licensure listed in paragraph (D)(3) or (D)(4) of this rule and preparation as an intervention specialist for students with mild to moderate needs in the same grade band.
-Licenses issued under this paragraph are only available to be issued with simultaneous issuance of a license listed in paragraph (D)(1) (D)(3) through (D)(5) of this rule.
+Licenses issued under this paragraph are only available to be issued with simultaneous issuance of a license listed in paragraph (D)(1) (D)(3) to (D)(5) of this rule.
 A minimum of twelve cumulative semester hours in the teaching of reading are required as described in section 3319.24 of the Revised Code.
 Licenses are to be issued in the following areas:

 (a) Middle childhood, valid for teaching mild/moderate educational needs in grades four through nine;

-(b) Adolescence to young adult, valid for teaching mild/moderate educational needs in grades seven through twelve.
+(b) Adolescence to young adult, valid for teaching mild/moderate educational needs in grades seven through twelve;

 (c) Elementary and middle education, valid for teaching mild/moderate educational needs in grades prekindergarten through eight;